ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 The telegraf configuration file that is receiving the telemetry data on port 57502 is within the **tig_mdt** Docker container at **/root/telegraf/**

-The related TLS certifcates have been preinstalled into the Docker container's Telegraf configuration, located at **/root/telegraf/ssl**
+The related TLS certificates have been preinstalled into the Docker container's Telegraf configuration, located at **/root/telegraf/ssl**

 Explore the Docker container by running the command: **docker exec -it tig_mdt /bin/bash**